LATEST NEWS FROM WMR

 WMR LOGS IN 2023

-Below are known dates and sometimes times noted of the relays of WMR over the various transmitters relaying the new shows from WMR.
+Below are known dates and times noted of the relays of WMR over the various transmitters relaying the new shows since mid May 2023.

 Saturday / Sunday 29th / 30th April 2023: